ofiwg/libfabric/man/fi_av.3.md

 Insertion calls for an AV opened for asynchronous operation (with FI_EVENT flag specified) will return 0 if the operation was successfully initiated.
 In the case of failure, a negative fabric errno will be returned.

+In both the synchronous and asynchronous modes of operation, the fi_addr buffer associated with a failed insertion will be set to FI_ADDR_NOTAVAIL.

 All other calls return 0 on success, or a negative value corresponding to fabric errno on error.